DRok17/Fake-08-Builder/README.md

 # Fake-08-Builder

-Big thanks to jtothebell and Lexaloffle Team for making this possible.
+Big thanks to jtothebell for making this possible.

+And to Lexaloffle Team for providing the platform and software tools for Pico-8 game developers.

 ***ONLY WORKS WITH FAKE-08 v0.0.2.11 AND HIGHER***